aklinker1/check/README.md

 # Check

 An opinionated CLI tool to run all your checks all at once.
-The command will only exit with code 0 when no warnings exist.
+The command will only exit with code 0 when no problems exist.

 https://github.com/aklinker1/check/assets/10101283/c8089e5c-e25f-4f59-8897-d2a6f97a3139